What Is Distracted Driving and Why Do People Do It?

 Sometimes a driver is distracted because of the alerts on their phone.
 Even when a driver hears an alert they have to remember they do not need to answer the call or message immediately.
 It can be particularly tempting to answer right away if an individual is expecting an important message.
 If this is the case, the driver should simply pull over to a safe location.
 From there, they can look over their alerts.

 While many utilize hands-free technology, there are times when these devices lead to a false sense of safety.
 This is because some drivers who use voice or dashboard controls may believe they are not distracted because they are not taking their hands off the steering wheel or averting their eyes from the road.
 But when someone takes their attention off of the task of driving, it is dangerous.
 So, when someone is in conversation and the discussion is top of mind, they may be slower to respond to road risks.

 Some studies have stated distracted drivers are just as dangerous as drunk drivers.
 Everyone on the road needs to focus on putting safety first.
 Resist the urge to use electronic devices or participate in other forms of distracted driving.
 Also, encourage the ones you love to do the same to prevent accidents.

 Contact a Bucks County Personal Injury Lawyer

 Distracted driving can lead to accidents.
 If you or someone you love has been injured, reach out to an experienced legal team.
 A Bucks County personal injury attorney at Kardos, Rickles & Hand will work with you for the best possible outcome, whether that is through securing maximum compensation from the liable driver or from your insurance company.
-Schedule your free consultation today, call 215-968-6602.
+Schedule your consultation today, call 215-968-6602.